Burns Llama Trailblazers Champion Working Llamas

 Every year as winter turns to spring, the birds return to Harney Basin in SE Oregon and Burns Llama Trailblazers leads a tour to see them.
 The tour provides an excellent opportunity view and photograph the birds while experiencing a unique landscape.
 Our tour is a part of the annual Harney County Migratory Bird Festival in honor of John Scharff that is hosted by the Harney County Chamber of Commerce in conjunction with the Malheur Wildlife Refuge.
 The four day festival includes many types of tours, lectures, and special activities.
 It is an exciting time for the local population as well as visitors who arrive from near and far.
 (Detailed information and registration for tours can be found at http://www.migratorybirdfestival.com)

-On Friday and Saturday of the festival, Malheur National Wildlife Refuge managers give Burns Llama Trailblazers special permission to escort a small group into an area normally closed to the public.
-This year we will be visiting hidden lakes on the famous Double O Ranch.
-This is the only time this area is open to the public and is very special treat.
-Eight of our best pack llamas accompany participants one-on-one as they enjoy the views and great birding.
+On Friday and Saturday of the festival, Malheur National Wildlife Refuge managers give Burns Llama Trailblazers special permission to escort a small group into areas normally closed to the public.
+We will visit hidden lakes and experience the uplands of the famous Double O Ranch.

 Back to Top